danieleades/requiem/docs/src/working-with-requirements/templates.md

 ## Overview

-When you create a new requirement using `req add <KIND>`, the tool looks for a template file in the `.req/templates/` directory.
+When you create a new requirement using `req create <KIND>`, the tool looks for a template file in the `.req/templates/` directory.
 If found, the template content is used as the body of the new requirement.
 The HRID is automatically generated, and the title can be provided via the `--title` flag or edited after creation.

 ## Template Location